Skip to the content.

 APP The foreground app

-DATA Detailed data recorded every second during the measurement, with each second’s data arranged in the following order: round-trip time (RTT), packet loss rate, DNS query success rate, DNS query latency, uplink bandwidth, downlink bandwidth, Radio Access Technology (RAT), Reference Signal Received Power (RSRP), Signal-to-Noise Ratio (SNR), Cell Identity (CID), and the VSS label (1 for VSS and 0 for non-VSS).
-Here we only present data around VSS occurrences.
+DATA Detailed data recorded every second within a short window around each VSS event, with each second’s data arranged in the following order: round-trip time (RTT), packet loss rate, DNS query success rate, DNS query latency, uplink bandwidth, downlink bandwidth, Radio Access Technology (RAT, 14 stands for 4G and 20 stands for 5G), Reference Signal Received Power (RSRP), Signal-to-Noise Ratio (SNR), Cell Identity (CID), Modulation and Coding Scheme (MCS, 4 for QPSK, 16 for 16 QAM, and 64 for 64 QAM), MIMO layers, and the VSS label (1 for VSS and 0 for non-VSS).

 For Developers